Is an AI Master’s Degree Worth It in 2026? An Honest Assessment

 You’re targeting senior or research roles

-Many senior ML engineer and AI research scientist roles list a master’s or PhD as a requirement or strong preference.
+Many senior ML engineer and AI research scientist roles list a master’s or PhD as a requirement.
 Without the credential, you may hit a ceiling regardless of your practical skills.

 You choose an affordable online program

 At $9,000-$15,000, the financial risk is low enough that the ROI calculation becomes straightforward.
-Even a modest salary bump covers the cost within months.
+See our online AI degrees guide for the best affordable options.

 Your employer will subsidize it